 Our Curriculum

-In Reception we follow the Early Years Foundation Stage (EYFS) which is the curriculum until they enter the Primary National Curriculum in Year 1.
+In Reception we follow the Early Years Foundation Stage (EYFS) curriculum.

-There are seven areas of development which the children will be assessed against throughout the year.
+There are seven areas of learning which the children will be assessed against throughout the year.
 Children are expected to achieve a ‘Good Level of Development’ by the end of the year.
-This is achieved by meeting the Early Learning Goals which can be found using the curriculum links below.
+This is achieved by meeting the Early Learning Goals which can be found below.

 We work closely with families and other professionals to ensure that all children are given the best opportunities to achieve their fullest potential.